-An interactive or media element has been excluded from this version of the text.
-You can view it online here:
+An interactive H5P element has been excluded from this version of the text.
+You can view it online

 This chapter is a modified derivative of the following article:

 "Stakeholder Collaboration: Building Bridges for Conservation" by Ecoregional Conservation Strategies Unit, World Wildlife Fund, 2000, Washington, D.C.: World Wildlife Fund, Public Domain.